Guy Smith: Founder of the Gun Facts Project

 04:16.39 – Brian David Crane

-So this started as ah I would say a hobby or an interest of yours.
-Not really a hobby but like you know it started here.
+So this started as a hobby or an interest of yours.
+Not really a hobby but like it started here.
 You share with a friend that friend shares it with 5 you start the distribution list you continue to kind of like let’s say pull on a string.

-I think it’s hit its mark , but it’s a siphon process.
-The people who are ideologically driven 1 way or another are never going to give up.
-Ah, they will find whatever propaganda means they have in order to try to achieve their end goals.
+I think it’s hit its mark, but it’s a siphon process.
+The people who are ideologically driven one way or another are never going to give up.
+They will find whatever propaganda means they have in order to try to achieve their end goals.
 Whatever those end goals are but I think we came along at the same time that the American public started to walk away.
 From the two major parties there is in America something called the walkaway movement and if you look at Gallup Polls trending chart on party affiliation.

 07:27.18 – Brian David Crane